alexrjcmercier/genome_scan/README.md

 # genome_scan
-Files preparation for use in genome scan softwares
+Collections of (mostly python) scripts for computation of usual genome scans indices